-The A7 within the scheme extents is not located within a Geological Conservation Review Site (GCRS), and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.
+The A1 within the scheme extents is not located within a Geological Conservation Review Site (GCRS), and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.

-The National Soil Map of Scotland online mapping tool records that the Generalised Soil Type and Major Soil Group within the study area is Gleys.
+The National Soil Map of Scotland online mapping tool records that the generalised soil type and major soil group recorded beneath the scheme extents is Brown soils.

-The British Geological Survey online mapping tool records that the superficial geology underlying the scheme extents is comprised of Till, Devensian (diamicton).
+The British Geological Survey online mapping tool records that the superficial geology in the scheme extents is comprised of:

+• Till, Devensian (Diamicton).

-The bedrock geology underlying the scheme extents is comprised of Hawick Group (Wacke).
+The bedrock geology in the scheme extents is recorded as: